omichelsen/ole.michelsen.dk/public/blog/install-windows-8-with-boot-camp-on-osx-yosemite-with-usb-key.md

 Of course beware that this is not an offical Apple support guide.
 Use at your own discretion and do backups etc.

+__Update 2017-01-07__: Added instructions how to disable SIP on macOS El Capitan and later.

 ## Make a bootable USB flash drive

 First you need a USB flash drive of __8 GB__ or more.
 Then you need to start Boot Camp Assistant: